-This is a vector space because (i) vector addition and scalar multiplication are well defined on all of the 3-vectors, the elements in $R^3$ , (ii) all of the 3-vectors, the elements in $R^3$ , fulfill the 10 axioms.
+This is a vector space because (i) vector addition and scalar multiplication are well defined on all of the 3-vectors, the elements in R^3 , (ii) all of the 3-vectors, the elements in R^3 , fulfill the 10 axioms.
 In particular, all 3-vectors are closed under vector addition and closed under scalar multiplication.

-- Explain what do you understand by (i) 'closure under vector addition'. (ii) 'closure under scalar multiplication'. - 10.
-Consider $R^2$ .
+9. Explain what do you understand by (i) 'closure under vector addition'. (ii) 'closure under scalar multiplication'.

+- (i) Closure under vector addition means: any two vectors in R3, when added vectorially, will result in a vector which is also an element of R3. (ii) Similarly, closure under scalar multiplication means: Any vector in R3, when multiply by a scalar k will - 10.
+Consider R^2 .
 Is it also a vector space?
 How about the set of all real number, the 1-space, R?
-How do you convince yourself that they are indeed also vector space? - 11.
-Definition: A set of vectors $V_s$ from a vector space V is a subspace of V if $V_s$ is closed under addition and scalar multiplication.
+How do you convince yourself that they are indeed also vector space?

+result in a vector which is also an element of R^3 .